 - At Nabibungo Learning 4 Life built four new classrooms to replace mud and wattle ones, as well as a new office, kitchen and store room for the school harvest.
 This was followed by a big underground water tank containing 80,000 litres of rainwater and teachers’ accommodation with four units.

-- At Mawujjo, we have repaired the water harvesting system and renovated five classrooms and the hall where the nursery section is housed.
+- At Mawujjo, we have repaired the water harvesting system and renovated eight classrooms and the hall where the nursery section is housed.

 Teaching methods and materials: Encouraged by our Teacher Trainers, many teachers are now using modern teaching techniques whereby pupils are more actively and creatively involved in the lessons.
 New classroom configurations enable the children to learn also from each other, although this is not always possible in classes with very many children.
 Teachers have also been given ideas for making attractive teaching aids.
 Cupboards have been placed in many classrooms and we are building up a reading library in every class.
 In addition, each school has at least one classroom with solar lights to enable extra study and tuition in the evening and early hours while preparing for examinations.

-Extra activities: At the end of each semester there is the chance of winning prizes in the Learning 4 Life inter-school competitions.
+Extra curicular activities: Twice a year there is the chance of winning prizes in the Learning 4 Life inter-school competitions.
 These competitions are very popular with pupils as well as teachers.
 Teams at each class level compete in a fun quiz against teams from the other schools.
 The questions are based on the subjects covered in the previous months.
 This has a very stimulating effect on learning and exam preparation.
 In conjunction with the quiz there is either a competition in sports or one in dance, song and music.
 As a result, the sport teams and choirs of the Learning 4 Life schools are also being successful in district and even national competitions.

 Nursery sections: All Learning 4 Life schools have a nursery section, for which the parents pay a small contribution.
 The children who have taken part in these classes, have a clear advantage when they start primary school.
 We support this development with classrooms, teaching materials and toys.
-We recently held a workshop on early learning teaching methods for Nursery, P1 and P2 teachers.
+We have held workshops on early learning teaching methods for Nursery, P1 and P2 teachers.
 This is very important as most nursery staff is untrained.

 Link schools: Pupils of the Mubende schools have regularly exchanged beautifully decorated letters with the children of their link schools in the UK.
 This gives them a chance to get first hand information about each other’s lives in another part of the world and to make friends.
 As part of World Book Day some of the UK schools have collected money to buy reading books or classroom furniture for the schools in Mubende.
 This is very much appreciated.